John D. Rockefeller Net Worth

-Rockefeller was born in Richford, New York, as well as his five siblings.
-His father William Avery wasn't around very much and his mother Eliza was basically a single mom, with her hands full.
+Rockefeller was born in Richford, New York.
+He had five siblings.
+His father William Avery wasn't around very much and his mother Eliza was basically a broke single mom.
 John worked to earn extra money and helped around the house whenever he could.
-Eventually his family moved to Moravia, New York, then to Owego and he attended school at Owego Academy and then Folsom's Commercial College to learn bookkeeping.
+Eventually his family moved to Moravia, New York, then to Owego, New York where he attended school at Owego Academy and then Folsom's Commercial College to learn bookkeeping.
 When he finished school, he got a job as an assistant bookkeeper for Hewitt and Tuttle, a produce commission firm.
-He was only making 50 cents a day and he donated 6% of that to charity.
+He was only making 50 cents a day but still donated 6% of that to charity.
 Eventually John went into partnership with Maurice B. Clark and opened their own small produce commission business.
-After selling produce, he and his partner Clark built an oil refinery in Cleveland, Ohio, which was they owned, along with Samuel Andrews and Clark's two brothers.
+After selling produce, he and his partner Clark built an oil refinery in Cleveland, Ohio, which they owned with Samuel Andrews and Clark's two brothers.
 Two years later, John D. Rockefeller bought out the Clark Brothers and the business became, Rockefeller and Andrews.
-John D. Rockefeller was one of the great entrepreneurs, that could turn money into more money, and at the same time, never let greed stop him from sharing his wealth.
-At one time he was considered to be the wealthiest man in all of history.
+John D. Rockefeller would soon prove himself to be one of the best entrepreneurs in human history.
+One that could turn money into more money, and at the same time, never let greed stop him from sharing his wealth.

 Rockefeller was married to Laura Celestia Spelman and they had four daughters and one son.
-His son, John Jr. followed in his footsteps and became in charge of his fathers foundations.
+Upon his death, John left the majority of his wealth to charity, in the form of foundations controlled by his family.
+Upon his retirement, his son, John Jr. followed in his footsteps and took charge of his fathers businesses and foundations.
 John D. Rockefeller was a devout Christian and always gave in 10% tithe to his church.
-He taught Sunday school a the Erie Street Baptist Missionary Church, as well as providing services as a part time janitor, trustee and clerk.
+He taught Sunday school a the Erie Street Baptist Missionary Church, and provided services as a part time janitor, trustee and clerk.